 The research was carried out by a team of investigators at the University of Glasgow.
 They tracked 263,450 people for five years who traveled to work and lived in England, Scotland or Wales.

-http://www.becomebodywise.net/wp-content/uploads/2017/09/physical_therapy_pearl_district_bodywise-1.jpg250735bodywisehttp://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-09-23 17:41:472017-09-23 17:41:47New Research Indicates Cycling To Work Has Extraordinary Health Benefits
+https://www.becomebodywise.net/wp-content/uploads/2017/09/physical_therapy_pearl_district_bodywise-1.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-09-23 17:41:472017-09-23 17:41:47New Research Indicates Cycling To Work Has Extraordinary Health Benefits

 In 2016, one in three Americans suffers from chronic pain.
 That’s more than 100 million Americans, more people than those who have diabetes, heart disease, and cancer combined.
 It costs our medical system billions of dollars and no one’s getting better.
 Over the years I’ve met many folks suffering from chronic pain as I’ve worked on my documentary, This Might Hurt.
 Here are a few of the surprising things I’ve learned along the way:

-http://www.becomebodywise.net/wp-content/uploads/2017/09/bodywise_physical_therapy_portland_3.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-09-20 16:42:102017-09-20 16:42:107 Things No One Understands About Chronic Pain
+https://www.becomebodywise.net/wp-content/uploads/2017/09/bodywise_physical_therapy_portland_3.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-09-20 16:42:102017-09-20 16:42:107 Things No One Understands About Chronic Pain

-http://www.becomebodywise.net/wp-content/uploads/2017/09/physical_therapy_pearl_district_bodywise.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-09-15 17:34:222017-09-15 17:34:22Develop a Mind Like Sky
+https://www.becomebodywise.net/wp-content/uploads/2017/09/physical_therapy_pearl_district_bodywise.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-09-15 17:34:222017-09-15 17:34:22Develop a Mind Like Sky

 Most people haven’t heard of the science of ergonomics, and many who have think it only applies to office-based employees.